3. Development-time threats

 Permalink: https://owaspai.org/goto/dataqualitycontrol/

-Data quality control: Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
-For important data and scenarios this may involve human verification.
+Data quality control: Perform quality control on data including detecting poisoned samples through integrity checks, statistical deviation or pattern recognition.

 #TRAINDATADISTORTION